ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/intro2R/Intro2R.md

 Cora Cora  32  TRUE
 </div>

-Function subset() can also be used to get a subset of a data frame.
+The function subset() can also be used to get a subset of a data frame.

 ```r